My Tokyo Guide

 Karaoke is an integral part of modern Japanese culture, popular with all demographics.
 The sheer number of karaoke bars and specialist karaoke box facilities in Tokyo are testament to this.
 Head to Akihabara or Anison Karaoke Bar Z in Nakano for anime song-themed karaoke.
 Some karaoke joints even have a selection of costumes to choose from for karaoke cosplay-style.

 While touring the city, keep your eyes peeled.
 You can find attractions for anime fans and symbols of contemporary pop culture in some of the most unexpected places.
 The Gundam robot outside DiverCity in Odaiba is a prime example.
-There is also the Tokyo One Piece Tower, a trending indoor anime theme park at the foot of Tokyo Tower, and the popular Pokemon Center in Ikebukuro as well as other attractions and statues of fictional characters dotted about.
+And the Pokemon Center in Ikebukuro is a popular attraction for visitors and locals alike!